Alcohol Use and Older Adults

 - Drinking alcohol and taking medications for high blood pressure, diabetes, ulcers, gout, and heart failure can make those conditions worse.

 Medications stay in the body for at least several hours.
-So, there can still be a problem if you drink alcohol hours after taking a pill.
+So, you can still experience a problem if you drink alcohol hours after taking a pill.
 Read the labels on all medications and follow the directions.
 Some medication labels warn people not to drink alcohol when taking the medicine.
 Ask a doctor, pharmacist, or other health care provider whether it's okay to drink alcohol while taking a certain medicine.